 I On Beauty: Foods for Healthy Hair

 It’s safe to say that everyone dreams of having long, thick, healthy hair.
-Our hair can be our proudest feature, and our pride shows with just how much maintenance we put into haircare.
+Our hair can be our proudest feature, and our pride shows with just how much maintenance we put into hair care.
 We wash, condition and detangle it.
-We apply masks and treatments meant to moisturise, repair, strengthen and define.
+We apply masks and treatments meant to moisturize, repair, strengthen and define.
 We spend hours blow-drying, straightening and styling it, and spend hundreds of dollars at salons every year to keep up with different services.

 Fatty acidsAnyone who has ever told you that all forms of fat are bad is completely wrong.